tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 - That `bdqffdq:IssueMethod`
   - SHOULD have exactly one `bdqffdq:forIssue` triple to a `bdqffdq:Issue`.

-For a [bdqffdq:MeasurementResponse](<../../list/bdqffdq/index.md#MeasurementResponse> "A bdqffdq:Response expressing the result of a bdqffdq:Implementation measuring a particular bdqffdq:DataQualityNeed in a particular bdqffdq:DataResource."), it SHOULD be possible to trace a single path to the `bdqffdq:Measurement` that produced it, via one-to-one links:
+For a [bdqffdq:MeasurementResponse](<../../list/bdqffdq/index.md#MeasurementResponse> "A bdqffdq:Response expressing the result of a bdqffdq:Implementation measuring a particular bdqffdq:DataQualityNeed in a particular bdqffdq:DataResource."), it SHOULD be possible to trace a single path to the `bdqffdq:Measure` that produced it, via one-to-one links:
 - Each `bdqffdq:MeasurementResponse`
   - SHOULD be the object of exactly one `bdqffdq:producesResponse` triple from an `bdqffdq:Implementation`.
 - That `bdqffdq:Implementation`